All Saints Church, West Dulwich

 All Saints' Church is a Church of England parish church in West Dulwich, South London.
-It is a red brick building designed in a Gothic Revival style by George Fellowes Prynne and built 1888–91.
+It is a red brick building designed in a Gothic Revival style by George Fellowes Prynne, and was built from 1888 to 1891.
 It is Grade I listed.

 Parish

-All Saints' parish was formed from the western part of the parish of St Luke's, West Norwood and also included a detached part of the parish of St Leonard's Church, Streatham.
-The area that became All Saints’ parish was largely rural until West Dulwich railway station was opened in 1863.
-The decades after then were marked by an upsurge in residential development, a large proportion of the new houses being on a substantial scale.
-In the 1880s, a temporary iron church was erected in Rosendale Road.
+All Saints' parish was formed from the western part of the parish of St Luke's, West Norwood, and also included a detached part of the parish of St Leonard's Church, Streatham.
+The area that became All Saints' parish was largely rural, until West Dulwich railway station was opened in 1863.
+The following decades were marked by an upsurge in residential development.
+In the 1880s, a temporary iron church was erected on Rosendale Road.
 This was replaced by a permanent structure that was consecrated on 13 November 1897.

 The 1901 Census recorded the parish's population as 3,665.
-In the following year it was served by one clergyman and attendance at its services (morning and evening combined) represented 37.3% of the parochial population.
+In the following year, it was served by one clergyman and attendance at its services (morning and evening combined) represented 37.3% of the parochial population.

-Based on statistics from UK censuses, the Diocese of Southwark estimates the population of All Saints’ parish was 5,700 in 2001 and 6,400 in 2011.
+Based on statistics from UK censuses, the Diocese of Southwark estimated the population of All Saints' parish was 5,700 in 2001 and 6,400 in 2011.